MicrosoftDocs/xamarin-docs/docs/android/app-fundamentals/notifications/local-notifications.md

 how to set notification metadata settings such as priority, visibility, and category, and how to launch an activity from a notification.
-This article also described how these notification settings work with the new Heads-up, lockscreen, and *Do not disturb* features introduced in Android 5.0.
+This article also described how these notification settings work with the new Heads-up, lock screen, and *Do not disturb* features introduced in Android 5.0.
 Finally, you learned how to use `NotificationCompat.Builder` to maintain notification compatibility with earlier versions of Android.